eddyteddy3/Training-with-Turicreate/README.md

-# Training-with-Turicreate
+# Getting started with Turicreate using Jupyter Notebook
-Getting Started with Turicreate for CoreML using Jupyter NoteBook.
+This is an example repo to train models with Turicreate for CoreML in Jupyter Notebook.